 Lulu xPress showcases our new book creation interface and our updated product options and pricing.
 In the next few months we’ll be talking a lot more about these new products and interfaces, but for today, let’s focus on one aspect of our new interface: the calendar creator.

 Making Calendars Faster and Better

-While the Studio Wizard is a good way to organize and create a calendar, there are several issues with this tool.
-The most pressing being that it uses old technology quickly becoming incompatible with modern web browsers.
-Our Lulu xPress Calendar designer is a simpler process for anyone who wants to quickly upload images and make a calendar.
+While the Studio Wizard was a good way to organize and create a calendar, there are a number of issues with this tool.
+The most pressing being that it uses old technology quickly disappearing from the modern web.
+Our Lulu xPress calendar maker is a simpler process for anyone who wants to quickly upload images and make a calendar.
 And for our more dedicated designers, we offer a PDF upload option.